shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 What abstraction layers?
 What will the APIs between different components look like?
 Which tests should we have, at which layers?

-I'll talk about (and do some POCs) examples of such design in this blog series.
+I'll talk about examples (and do some POCs) of such design patterns in this blog series.

-I do see some discussion about this online - but it's not deep and there's only a bit of it (except for "how to use rule files", which is important but it's just one thing).
-However, I believe that having

-The same functionality can be implemented in ways that make it Any way I look at it, it appears that the current common practices will simply make it very hard to implement some of the most important improvements that are coming.

 ## Frameworks
 Individual design patterns are nice, and will be very beneficial.

 I believe, however, that the best way forward is what I think of as **AI-first frameworks**.

-Very loosely, what I mean by a framework is a "combo" of these design patterns.
+Very loosely, what I mean by a framework is a "combo" of these design patterns plus relevant tooling.
 It can be something like
 - A Python backend service
 - Enforces type annotations (Python generally allows, but doesn't require, type annotations.
 So a framework could require it).
 - Using a spceific backend library (e.g. Python's FastAPI)
-- Has pre-defined layers of abstraction E.g. there is a DAL (data access layer), all its APIs only receive and return immutable data structures.
+- Has pre-defined layers of abstraction E.g. "there is a DAL (data access layer), and all its APIs only receive and return immutable data structures".
 - There are pre-defined layers where tests are written, and they have specific technical requirements.
-E.g. the DAL must have a robust test suite for testing every single workflow, that test suite only uses the DAL API (can't use SQL or an ORM directly).
+E.g. "the DAL must have a robust test suite for testing every single workflow.
+That test suite only uses the DAL API (can't use SQL or an ORM directly)".
-- etc. etc. (there will probably be dozens of these)
+- etc. etc. (there will probably be dozens of these, incl. specific commands to how we run some tools, AI agent rule files and whatever's needed to enforce the specification)

 These frameworks will create a "cohesive whole" that an AI agent can work with effectively.
 For example, definitions in the spirit of what I gave above (but, of course, much more robust) would force the AI agent